-The visible knot holes and other character marks in this wood floor are the perfect backdrop to the store’s style.
-The finish of this old wood floor is left clear to let the grain and character of the wood show through and take center stage.
+The visible knot holes and other character marks in this plank wood flooring are the perfect backdrop to the store’s style.
+The finish of this old hardwood floor is left clear to let the grain patterns and character of the wood show through and take center stage.
 The wear marks and knot holes therefore show up brightly, becoming part of the floor’s design.

 3. Elegant Design

-Reclaimed and old wood floor don’t have to be rustic or informal in style.
+Reclaimed and old hardwood flooring doesn’t have to be rustic or informal in style.
 This rich wood floor is elegant and the perfect complement to this room’s design.
-The dark color complements the wood’s patina and lets the grain show up, while at the same time, the finish contrasts the light colored stone in the room, creating a deeper, more dramatic design.
+The dark color complements the wood’s patina and lets the grain patterns show up, while at the same time, the finish contrasts the light colored stone in the room, creating a deeper, more dramatic design.

 4. Wide Plank Flooring

-Some of the benefits of using an old wood floor include not only getting to use old woods like elm, which are no longer available, but also being able to use a wider plank.
-Many newer floors have a narrow plank, but old wood floors are best shown off with plenty of room for their grain and character to show through.
-Therefore, using a wider plank floor can help you gain even more character and dimension for a room.
+Some of the benefits of using an old hardwood floor include not only getting to use old woods like elm, which are no longer available, but also being able to use a wider plank.
+Many newer floors have a narrow plank, but reclaimed wood floors are best shown off with plenty of room for their grain patterns and character to show through.
+Therefore, using a wide plank floor can help you gain even more character and dimension for a room.